Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 Hot and Cold Cognition

-It involves careful analysis and problem-solving based on facts and objective information.
+Cold cognition refers to rational, logical thinking free from emotional influence, involving thorough analysis and problem-solving based on facts and objective information.

-Heuristics and Choices
+Heuristics and Decision-Making

 Common heuristics include:

-Methods and Approaches in Cognitive Studies
+Research Methods in Cognitive Studies

 A brain surrounded by interconnected neural networks and cognitive processes in action